 Very rare.
-Very dope.
+Vey dope.
 And very easy to twist.

 The only thing more forceful than Boogie’s blunt-but-thoughtful words is his game.

-“I mess with him as a person,” a starting power forward in the Eastern Conference recently said, “but I hate playing against him.
+“I mess with him as a person,” a starting power forward in the Eastern Conference told us recently, “but I hate playing against him.
 I need a week off before I’m good to go again.”

 Thick as he is tall, Cousins punishes opponents for 34 minutes a night.
 He fights with his hands and torso, he plants and pushes with his legs and ass, and he hammers his defender with every ounce of heart in his chest.
-Throw in DMC’s soft hands and ballerina-esque balance for a man of his width and it makes sense that he either gets fouled (shoots nearly 11 free throws pg) or fouls (nearly 4.5 pg) on every single play.
+Throw in DMC’s soft hands and ballerina-esque balance for a man of his width and it makes sense that he either gets fouled (shoots nearly 11 free throws per) or fouls (nearly 4.5) on every single play.

-SLAM: When did you start working out, when you were 12?
+SLAM: When did you start working out, like, at 12 years old?

-SLAM: Growing up in Alabama with that strength, how come you didn’t get steered towards football?
+SLAM: Growing up in Alabama with that strength, how come you didn’t get steered toward football?

-DMC: Like everybody in Alabama, I played.
-But I was too tall and lanky and thin.
+DMC: Like everybody in Alabama, I did play football.
+But I was too tall and lanky.
 My mom didn’t want me playing, she thought I’d get hurt, and she forced me to start playing ball.

 SLAM: And did you have a love for it right away?

-DMC: Nah, I couldn’t stand basketball.
+DMC: Nah, I couldn’t stand basketball at first.
 But the more I did it, the more I started to love it.